 began in 2001 as a language preservation program.
 Twenty-six students and four staff members paved the way to revitalizing the language with our young people.
 Our mission is to promote the revitalization/usage of the Cherokee language while educating children in a safe and cultural environment.

 In 2002 the Cherokee Nation conducted a survey to quantify the language fluency rate of persons living within the CN jurisdictional service area.
 The survey found that no one under 40 years of age was conversational in the language, that 52 out of 300 surveyed spoke the language in their homes, and most children of fluent speakers did not speak it at all.
-On July 13th, 1991, Principal Chief Chad Smith signed the Cherokee Nation Language and Cultural Preservation Act #10-91, which will provides for promotion and preservation of Cherokee language, history and culture.
+On July 13th, 1991, the Cherokee Nation Language and Cultural Preservation Act #10-91 was signed, which will provides for promotion and preservation of Cherokee language, history and culture.
 This Act act is in recognition that the survival of a people is dependent upon their capacity to preserve and protect their culture and language.

 For more information contact the Immersion supervisor at 918-207-7597.
 Parents must apply in person.